 |Terminal Services settings|

-Enables you to configure terminal services sessions for the selected specific or automatch load generator types.
+Enables you to configure terminal services sessions for the selected Specific, Automatch, or Elastic Cloud load generator types.
 For task details, see Configure terminal sessions.

 |No. of Terminal Services to open on Load Generator||